4 Never Before Seen Photos And Why You Need To See Them

 Readers who leave engaging and thoughtful comments are more likely to attract new visitors, encourage them to return, read future posts, and join in the discussions.
 They develop a sense of ownership and connection to the content they’ve interacted with.
 When other readers see their comments, they are more likely to view that blogger as friendly, engaging, and interested in expanding their audience.
 Their blog will seem like a fun place to visit.

-Many visitors who encounter the same brief, uninspiring comments from the same individual are unlikely to wish to connect, unless they, too, post similar types of comments.
+Many visitors who encounter the same brief, uninspiring comments from the same individual are unlikely to wish to connect unless they, too, post similar comments.

 Time isn’t the enemy!

 Many will say that they don’t always have the time to leave thoughtful, engaging comments.
-Instead, they tend to leave numerous short, unengaging comments everywhere.
+Instead, they tend to leave numerous short, unengaging comments across the site.
 However, if they invested the time they spend leaving all those unengaging, brief comments to write just one thoughtful, engaging comment each day, they’d make a significant difference to the blogs and bloggers they visit.

 Blogging isn’t a sprint to dash through all the blogs you follow, leaving brief, disengaging comments; it’s a space to take your time, enjoy what you read, and show other bloggers that you are genuinely interested in the content they create by offering valuable feedback that will help them craft and publish even better blog posts.
 Moreover, other visitors will perceive you as someone who seeks to engage with others.